 Stahl Sheaffer Engineering (SSE) performed an analysis to reflect the existing, proposed, and temporary hydraulic conditions for the replacement of the culvert that carries SR 87 over Griswald Creek.

 The existing structure is a reinforced concrete box culvert with a 10’ span and 4’ rise.
-The existing culvert slope is 0.458% with over 10 ft. of cover, including an existing arch and concrete endwalls at each end.
-The existing culvert has two bends in the overall length and is skewed under the roadway.
+The existing culvert slope is 0.458% with approximately 3 feet of cover. .
+The existing culvert has two bends or three sectionsand is skewed under the roadway.
 There is also an existing arch over the existing box culvert that is proposed to be removed as part of this project.
 The proposed structure is not expected to impact any upstream or downstream structures near the site.
 Field observations and survey data show that the stream alignment to the existing structure is good, with the upstream channel meeting the existing inlet perpendicular.
-The proposed structure will be a partial replacement of the existing structure from the outlet end upstream and shortening the overall length of the structure to remove enclosure and create open stream channel at the outlet end of the proposed structure.
+The proposed structure will be a partial replacement of the existing structure.
+The existing upstream section will remain, the center and last sections will be replaced with a 10’ x 7’ box culvert with a portion of the last section shortened in length vy approximately 50 feet.

 Hydraulic Criteria

 According to ODOT’s Location & Design Manual Volume 2, Section 1004.2, the design-year frequency for other highways with over 2,000 ADT is the 25-year storm.
 Allowable headwater design controls for the design storm per 1006.2-A for drainage areas 1,000 acres or less shall not exceed 1’ below the near low edge of pavement.
-Other criteria per 1006.2.2 may also apply but the culvert inlet condition, however, will remain unchanged and controls the hydraulics at this location therefore the inlet headwater elevations will remain unchanged.
-The proposed structure analyzed matches existing conditions, except that the length has been reduced.
+Other criteria per 1006.2.2 may also apply but the culvert inlet condition however, will remain unchanged and controls the hydraulics at this location therefore the inlet headwater elevations will remain unchanged.
+The proposed structure condition matches existing conditions, except that the length has been reduced.
 The proposed structure will be replaced within ODOT ROW at a slightly larger opening, 10’ x 7’, to allow for ease of inspection.

-For temporary construction conditions, the water surface elevation from the STD in the channel cross-section was determined in the design hydraulic model.
-Culverts to provide the cross-sectional area allowing an unimpeded discharge equal to twice the highest monthly flow without producing a rise in backwater above the ordinary highwater mark were analyzed.
+For temporary construction conditions, the water surface elevation from the calculated standard temporary dischargeSTD in the channel cross-section was determined in the design hydraulic model.
+Culverts to provide A cross-sectional area allowing an unimpeded discharge equal to twice the highest monthly flow without producing a rise in backwater above the ordinary highwater mark should be provided for construction phase conditions according to ODOT’s Location & Design Manual Volume 2, Section 1012,.

 Hydrologic Analysis